 - 1. Separate channel for the Arpeggiator is possible, see MIDI configuration. - 2.
 Transmitted are notes played by the Arpeggiator and/or notes forwarded from the MIDI input if enabled. - 3.
-Range: two semitones up/down. - 4.
+Range is configurable, see MIDI configuration. - 4.
 Documented in a separate table. - 5.
 Disabled by default, configurable in the Tempo section. - 6.
-Limited to the first 127 presets.
+Preset page can be controlled using Bank select (Control Change 0 and 32).